 Early Notables of the Barrefoote family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Barrefoote Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barrefoote Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barrefoote family to Ireland
+Migration of the Barrefoote family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Barrefoote family to immigrate North America: James Barefoot who settled in Maryland in 1634; Thomas in Virginia in 1635; followed by another Thomas in Virginia in 1650; John in Virginia in 1634; Elizabeth settled in Maryland in 1743.